Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • disputes of different fungi or mold ;

-• animal hair (mainly typical for cats, rabbits, dogs, chinchillas);
+• animal hair (mainly characteristic of cats, rabbits, dogs, chinchillas);

 • chemical detergents and cleaners;

-• food products, mainly eggs, fruits (oranges, persimmons, lemons), milk, nuts, wheat, seafood, soy, berries (viburnum, grapes, strawberries);
+• food products, mainly eggs, fruits (oranges, persimmons, lemons), milk, nuts, wheat, seafood, soybeans, berries (viburnum, grapes, strawberries);

 • latex;